Community sport and recreation clubs survey

 Some of the key insights from the surveys included:

-- In March 2020, the ability for clubs to generate revenue declined once COVID-19 restrictions were imposed, with more than half of respondents reporting a decrease in participant registrations, and almost 60% reporting impacts to their fundraising activities.
+- Respondents to the August 2020 survey reported that the ability for clubs to generate revenue declined once COVID-19 restrictions were imposed, with more than half of respondents reporting a decrease in participant registrations, and almost 60% reporting impacts to their fundraising activities.

 - However, by March 2021, most clubs had either been able to completely resume all activities (30.05%) or continue most or all activities or alternatives (30.05%).